Guillaume Durand: Important works

 Durand's principal work is the Speculum iudiciale, which was compiled in 1271, and revised in 1286 and 1291.
 It is a general explanation of civil, criminal, and canonical procedure, and also includes a survey of the subject of contracts.
 It is a remarkable encyclopaedic synthesis of Roman and ecclesiastical law, distinguished by its clarity, its method, and especially its practical sense, and it was long highly regarded in the courts as in the schools.
 It won Durand the nickname of Doctor Speculator, an obvious pun on the title of his work.
-It was commented upon by Giovanni Andrea (in 1346), and by Baldus.
+It was commented upon by Giovanni d'Andrea (in 1346), and by Baldus.
 In 1306 Cardinal Béranger drew up an alphabetic table of its contents (Inventorium).
 There are many manuscripts of the Speculum, and several printed editions, of which the most usual is that of Turin in 1578 in 2 volumes, containing all additions – among them those by Giovanni d'Andrea – and tables.
 This edition was reproduced at Frankfurt in 1612 and 1668.